 Milk: A study published in the Journal of the American Dental Association found that drinking a glass of milk after downing dry, sugar-sweetened Fruit Loops lowered levels of acid in the mouth more than drinking water or apple juice did.
 Milk neutralises some of the acid produced by plaque bacteria.
 Drinking a glass of milk after eating a sweet dessert, like chocolate cake, may protect teeth, too.
 (If milk is not handy, nibble on some post-dessert cheese.)

 Tea: Compounds called polyphenols, found in black and green teas, slow the growth of bacteria associated with cavities and gum disease.
 Researchers at the University of Illinois at Chicago found that people who rinsed their mouths with black tea for one minute, 10 times a day, had less plaque buildup on their teeth than people who rinsed their mouths with water.
-What’s more, the size and stickiness of their plaque was reduced.
+What’s more, the size and stickiness of their plaque were reduced.

 Tea undermines the ability of some bacteria to clump together with other bacteria, the researchers said.